EgorOrachyov/Berserk/Docs/RENDERING_ENGINE_MANIFEST.md

 Rendering system consists of the three main parts, which are spread out among engine systems.

-* *Rendering Device* or *Rendering Hardware Interface* (RHI) - interface class, which provides access for underlying rendering API such as OpenGL, Vulkan, DirecX. [*Render Thread*]
+* *Rendering Device* or *Rendering Hardware Interface* (RHI) - interface class, which provides access for underlying rendering API such as OpenGL, Vulkan, DirectX. [*Render Thread*]
 * *Rendering Engine* - interface class, which registers scenes, light sources, objects and effects and does sequential rendering for each frame of the scenes. [*Render Thread*]
 * *Rendering Components* - components and classes, which are attached to the game logic